qiayuanl/cheetah_ros/README.md

-# unitree_ros
+# cheetah_ros

 ## Overview

-Unofficial unitree ROS and ros-control interface and some basic controllers (no only for unitree robots, also include some common quadruped robots)
+ROS and ros-control interface and some controllers for quadruped robots.

 **Keywords:** example, package, template